jimweller/github-utils/README.md

 It never hurts to do a git status or git pull when working with other people or after github actions run.
 But sometimes you forget.

-Most of the time you can stash your changes, pull and then un-stash them.
+Most of the time you can stash your changes, pull or restore and then un-stash them.

 ```bash